Tennessee Titans vs. New York Jets NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The New York Jets (0-3) have an expected tough fight to stop their three-game losing streak as they are 7.5-point underdogs against the Tennessee Titans (2-1) on Sunday, October 3, 2021 at MetLife Stadium.
-The point total is set at 44.5.
+The New York Jets (0-3) bring a three-game losing streak into a matchup against the Tennessee Titans (2-1) on Sunday, October 3, 2021 at MetLife Stadium.
+Tennessee is a 6.5-point favorite in the contest.
+The total has been set at 44.5 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.